Just Traveling Thru

 The first two images above, were taken as we explored the Montlake Cut, which allows the University of Washington rowers to get to Portage Bay and Lake Union from the school boathouse.

-Space Needle, WA Map
+Space Needle Seattle Map

 Since our drive back to Seattle from the University of Washington would take us so close to the Space Needle (Washington route 520 to I-5 and exit on Mercer Street to route 99) - we decided to add a stop there.
 After all, if there is anything that you could say was "iconic" about Seattle, it would have to be the Space Needle!